Ateuluz/final-reality/README.md

 > Requirements not fully described, so most methods remain public for now.

+> A turn scheduler will only be used for a single battle or game instance.

 ### Turn Taking

 All entities have an action bar, and it's their time to move when it is full.